 We have gathered six of the best caves to explore when you take a Caribbean cruise.
 Just don’t forget to pack rubber-soled shoes!
 Since caves took shape over thousands of years due to rainfall, sulfuric acid or flowing volcanic lava, the floors can be a little rocky.

 From Barbados to Belize, here is our list of must-see caves in the Caribbean.

 This crystallized limestone cavern was first mentioned in historical documents in 1795.
 Take a drive in a 4×4 down through the mile-long system of caves to a breathtaking waterfall that plunges into a deep pool.
 Get ready to snap photos of all the speleothems (they sort of look like a bunch of soda straws).
 While you’re in Barbados, of course you may want to visit a bucket-list beach.
 Luckily, the beautiful Bathsheba beach is only about 7 miles away from Harrison’s Cave, so it’s a perfect spot to soak up some sun after being underground.

 There are three stunning underground caves in Belize’s jungle that you can visit together for a spectacular adventure.
-First, hike across elevated bridges to reach the Open Air Cave, then trek on to the largest cave, Jaguar Cave (you’ll be following the same paths that ancient Mayans shamans used to take).
-Finally, you’ll float through a narrow passageway on an innertube to get into Darknight Cave, where there are light river rapids.
+First, hike across elevated bridges to reach the Open Air Cave, then trek on to the largest cave, Jaguar Paw Cave (you’ll be following the same paths that ancient Mayan shamans used to take).
+Finally, you’ll float through a narrow passageway on an inner tube to get into Darknight Cave, where there are light river rapids.